Factors that influence function inlining

 The linker handles only the simplest cases and does not inline any instructions that read or write to the PC because this depends on the location of the function.

 If your image contains both ARM and Thumb code, functions that are called from the opposite state must be built for interworking.
 The linker can inline functions containing up to two 16-bit Thumb instructions.
-However, an ARM calling function can only inline functions containing either a single 16-bit encoded Thumb instruction or a 32-bit encoded Thumb instruction.
+However, an ARM calling function can only inline functions containing a single 16-bit encoded Thumb instruction or 32-bit encoded Thumb instruction.

 The action that the linker takes depends on the size of the function being called.
 The following table shows the state of both the calling function and the function being called:

 Calling function state Called function state Called function size ARM ARM 4 to 8 bytes ARM Thumb 2 to 6 bytes Thumb Thumb 2 to 6 bytes

 The linker can inline in different states if there is an equivalent instruction available.
 For example, if a Thumb instruction is

 adds r0, r0then the linker can inline the equivalent ARM instruction.
 It is not possible to inline from ARM to Thumb because there is less chance of Thumb equivalent to an ARM instruction.